Provida Specialty Services

-Hypothyroidism occurs when the thyroid gland doesn’t produce necessary hormones.
+Hypothyroidism occurs when the thyroid gland doesn’t produce the necessary hormones.
 Over time this can cause health problems like heart disease, joint pain, and obesity.
 Symptoms include weight gain, fatigue, muscle weakness, thinning hair, painful joints or muscles, slowed heart rate, and constipation.

 To diagnose hypothyroidism, a thyroid function test can be performed at Provida Family Medicine, and your provider can discuss an individualized treatment plan that’s right for you.

-The best way to know if you have high blood pressure is to come in for yearly health checks where a blood pressure test can be performed and your health can be monitored and tracked over time.
+The best way to know if you have high blood pressure is to come in for yearly health checks where a blood pressure test can be performed, and your health can be monitored and tracked over time.

 Peripheral Vascular Disease